 On the bucket properties page, there is an Endpoint domain for the bucket.
 Copy this to your clipboard.
 Its in the format

 Now go make a 2nd CloudFront distribution of type “web”.
-For the
+Set the following values:

-Origin Domain Name paste the Endpoint domain from your clipboard.
-Leave
+Origin Domain Namepaste the Endpoint domain from your clipboard (omit https://)

-Custom SSL Certificate chose the cert you created in ACM.
-Leave
+Custom SSL Certificatechose the cert you created in ACM.

 Step 6: Verify SSL and re-direction